The Modular Temperley-Lieb Algebra: Applications and Prospects

 In~\cite{jensen_williamson_2015}, Jensen and Williamson define the $p$-canonical basis of a Hecke algebra of a crystallographic Coxeter system.
 Elias shows that the category of Soergel Bimodules for a dihedral Coxeter group is equivalent to that of the Temperley--Lieb algebra.
 Moreover, the rank of the ``local intersection form'' is exactly that of the Gram matrix mentioned in \cref{sec:cell-modules}.
-Hence \cref{prop:incremental_result_1} and \cref{lem:dim_mod_m} compute the $p$-canonical basis of the Hecke algebra of the non-crystallographic dihedral groups for any $p$.
+Hence \Cref{prop:incremental_result_1} and \Cref{lem:dim_mod_m} compute the $p$-canonical basis of the Hecke algebra of the non-crystallographic dihedral groups for any $p$ and over any (not neccessarily integral) realisation.